puppetlabs/relay-core/README.md

 ### Dockerfile.include

 The build system uses a multi-stage build approach and calls the build container `builder`.
-The base builder isn't not swappable at the moment.
+The base builder is not swappable at the moment.
 This would be a nice to have, but since all of the sub-projects in this repo are written in Go, a standard Go base image is the only one needed.
 See the base Dockerfile.include for an example.